conan/pixels/README.md

 # pixels

-A Clojure library designed to simulate operations on pixmaps
+A Clojure library designed to simulate operations on pixmaps.
+Note that the pixmaps are represented by vectors of vectors, which means in the code the coordinates are reversed to allow use of things like `get-in`.

 ## Prerequisites